Kaufer,

 "We Are Coming": The

-Persuasive Discourse of Nineteenth-Century Black Women.
-In the
+Persuasive Discourse of Nineteenth-Century Black Women

 preface, Logan speaks briefly to her method: "Since rhetorical analysis requires